MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/change-site-address.md

 Users don't need to sign in again or take any other action.

 **Teams (for Office 365 group-connected sites)**<br>
-After the site address is changed, users won't be able to view the team's files within the Teams app, but they will be able to access them from Teams by selecting **Open in SharePoint**.
+After the site address is changed, users won't be able to view the team's files within the Teams app, but they can access them from Teams by selecting **Open in SharePoint**.

 **SharePoint mobile apps for Android and iOS**<br>
 The SharePoint mobile apps will detect the site’s new URL.
 Make sure that users have updated their apps to the latest version.